drewby/opentelemetry.io/content/en/blog/2024/otel-generative-ai/index.md

 **Metrics: Monitoring Usage and Performance**
-Metrics aggregate high-level indicators like request volume, latency, and resource use, essential for managing costs and performance.
+Metrics aggregate high-level indicators like request volume, latency, and token counts, essential for managing costs and performance.
 This data is particularly critical for API-dependent AI applications with rate limits and cost considerations.